anighosal/Assignment-3/README.md

 This project focuses on implementing the following key functionalities: Error Handling, CRUD operations, Authentication & Authorization, and Transaction & Rollback if needed.

-I am using 4 technologies Node, Typescript, ExpressJs and Mongoose for mongodb in this project.
+I am using 3 technologies Typescript, ExpressJs and Mongoose for mongodb in this project.

 There are three models in this project.The models are user, facility and booking model.